 - New pet door styles are very secure - Many of today's doors have four-way locking options: Open, closed, in-only, and out-only.
 You have total control over your pets' access.
 Magnetic and electronic key controlled models offer an extra measure of security.

 - Pet doors can be installed to create privacy and relieve stress - Cat doors installed inside the house allow cats access to rooms without having the door open.
 This is helpful when company comes or if your cat needs some quiet time.
 Access to rooms can be limited by the size of the door opening, preventing entry by larger pets, or by use of a magnetic key system.
 Some doors even have value-added benefits.
-The Indoor Access Arch, for example, features brushes on three sides that groom your cat as he passes through.

 - Pet doors provide safety - Basements are popular locations for litter boxes, but leaving your basement door open may present a hazard, especially when there are young children around.
 You can provide your cat basement access, or to any interior room, with a pet door, without jeopardizing the safety of family and friends.

 - Pet doors can prevent dietary problems - In some multi-cat households, one cat may need a special diet; or an overweight cat may be eating too much.
 Using a coded-collar door you can control the access of every cat in your household to his or her own appropriate food bowl.

 - Pet doors reduce problem behaviors - Prevent your dog from getting into the cat's litter or food by installing a pet door in a wall or door leading to a closet or enclosed area.